RMeli/TIL/docs/linux/signals.md

-# Kill Unresponsive Process
+# Signals

+## Kill unresponsive process

-Unresponsive processes/services ignore the `kill` command.
+An unresponsive processe/service ignores the `kill` command.
 In order to shut down the process immediately use

 ```bash
 kill -9 PID